 St Winifred’s RC Primary School have a clear, consistent, whole school approach to reading.
 Competence in reading is key to independent learning and is given the highest priority at our school, enabling the children to become enthusiastic, independent, and reflective readers.
 Success in reading has a direct effect upon progress in all other areas of the curriculum and is crucial to developing children’s self-confidence and motivation.

 The teaching of phonics begins in Reception following Letters and Sounds which is a clearly sequential scheme of work.
-We Use the Oxford Owl Read Write Inc. for Phonics and the Oxford Owl Reading Tree Scheme for Reading in Key Stage 1.
+In reception and Year 1, we Use the Oxford Owl Read Write Inc. for Phonics and reading books and in Year 2 we currently use the Oxford Owl Reading Tree Scheme.
 Phonics lessons are taught daily and consist of a range of practical activities where children explore letters and the sounds they make.
 The children are then given opportunities to apply these skills.

-We promote a love for reading to ensure that children develop the knowledge and skills to become life–long readers.
+We promote a love of reading to ensure that children develop the knowledge and skills to become life–long readers.
 We believe this is key for children to access other areas of the curriculum with success.

 We have a ‘book-based’ approach to our English Curriculum.
 High quality, challenging, whole-class texts are used to teach the majority of the English objectives and allow children to immerse themselves in the book.
 The book then provides a purposeful context for high quality writing opportunities.
 We encourage children to have pride in their writing across all areas of the curriculum and produce work to a high standard.